hermanowens/rps/README.md

 # Rock, Paper, Scissors (RPS)

-Creates a rock, paper, scissors game that allows a player to play 10 games against the CPU, before declaring a winner.
+Creates a rock, paper, scissors game that allows a player to play 10 rounds against the CPU, before declaring a winner.

 ## Rules:
 - Rock beats Scissors